 The PT-boat force at Morotai had been reduced to a single squadron by February 1945, but remained active until the end of the war.
 As well as patrolling around Morotai, the boats operated in the eastern part of the Netherlands East Indies to raid Japanese positions and support Australian and Dutch scouting parties.
 In May 1945 PT-boats and the Australian 'Z' Special Unit rescued the Sultan of Ternate along with his court and harem during an operation codenamed 'Project Opossum' after he had been mistreated by the Japanese.
 By the end of the war the PT-boats had conducted nearly 1,300 patrols and destroyed 50 barges and 150 small craft off Morotai and Halmahera.

-The 31st Division remained on Morotai until 12 April 1945, when it departed to participate in the 'Victor IV' and 'Victor V' elements of the liberation of Mindanao, and was replaced by the 93rd Division.
-This latter was a segregated African American formation, and was used mainly for security and labour tasks during the war.
+The 31st Division remained on Morotai until 12 April 1945, when it departed for commitment in the 'Victor IV' and 'Victor V' elements of the liberation of Mindanao, and was replaced by Major General Harry H. Johnson’s 93rd Division, which was a segregated African American formation, and was used mainly for security and labour tasks during the war.
 Once established on Morotai, the division undertook intensive patrols with the aim of destroying the Japanese force remaining on the island.
 At this time most of the Japanese on Morotai were located along the island’s western coast, and generally stayed close to civilian gardens.
 The 93rd Division landed patrols along Morotai’s western and northern coasts from April onward, and fought scattered skirmishes with small Japanese forces.
 One of the division’s main goals was to capture Ouchi, and this was achieved by a patrol of the 25th Infantry on 2 August.
 The US force also used propaganda broadcasts and leaflets, with some success, to encourage Japanese soldiers on Morotai to surrender.

 Morotai was the scene of a number of surrenders following the surrender of Japan.
 About 660 Japanese on Morotai capitulated to the Allied forces after 15 August.
 The 93rd Division also accepted the surrender of the 40,000 Japanese troops on Halmahera on 26 August after the Japanese commander had been brought to Morotai on a PT-boat.
 On 9 September, the Australian army’s commander, General Sir Thomas Blamey, accepted the surrender of the Japanese 2nd Army on the Australian I Corps' sports ground at Morotai.
 Private Teruo Nakamura, the last confirmed Japanese hold-out on Morotai or elsewhere, was captured by Indonesian air force personnel on 18 December 1974.